timdiels/chicken_turtle_project/README.md

 based packages, we install them without pip and reuse the dev venv in pre-commits as to not incur the performance hit of waiting for a SIP package to compile.

+pytest-testmon is not compatible with pytest-xdist, --maxfail, --ff, --lf and --cov to name a few.
+It sometimes misses changes that do cause test failures.
+For these reasons, we default to using xdist instead of testmon.
+We may revisit testmon once it supports xdist.
+You can still install and use --testmon yourself, you probably shouldn't add --testmon to setup.cfg though as that would allow for commits with failing tests.

 ## See also